programmfabrik/errorgen/README.md

 	return e.params.File
 }

-// File sets the value and returns a copy of the error (use for chaining) func (e ErrFileNotFoundError) File(v string) ErrFileNotFoundError {
+// SetFile set the value of the key func (e *ErrFileNotFoundError) SetFile(v string) {
 	e.params.File = v
-	return e
 }

-// File sets the value in place func (e *ErrFileNotFoundError) SetFile(v string) {
+// File sets the value and returns a copy of the error (use for chaining) func (e *ErrFileNotFoundError) File(v string) *ErrFileNotFoundError {
 	e.params.File = v
+	return e
 }

 // GetLang returns the value of the key